 UBI replaces a failing social security system

-A UBI replaces the current welfare system and social security that currently costs nearly $2 trillion for $5.5 trillion generated by the payments tax.
+A UBI replaces the current welfare and social security systems that cost nearly $2 trillion.
+Funding a UBI with a payments tax generates $5.5 trillion per year while eliminating the steep overhead costs associated with welfare and social security programs.
 It also eliminates the steep overhead costs of implement these programs, because social security and welfare are figured on an individual basis, which is time consuming and costly.

 Reliable income increases spending

 UBI eliminates the stigma of welfare, and helps Americans escape the cyclical poverty trap.

 Basic income is a guarantee as AI replaces jobs

 Automation threatens middle-to-low income jobs, and basic income guarantees support.
 A UBI would need to be coupled with an Earned Income Credit (work incentivised welfare) program initially to encourage work while jobs are still available.